kimoppalfens/kimoppalfens.github.io/_posts/2017-03-25-Setting up an SCCM Labo using Powershell Direct - Part 2.md

 Invoke-Command -VMName $vmname -credential $cred -ScriptBlock $script -ArgumentList $vmname
 ```

 We're nearly there !
-To allow SCCM to publish data to SCCM we need the "System Management" Container.
+To allow SCCM to publish data to Active Directory we need the "System Management" Container.
 This block does that.
 Once the actual container has been created using the "New-ADObject" commandlet, I create an ad group called "CMServers".
-Once my SCCM Server is set up, I can add it to this group and it will have the appropriate rights to publish in this container.
+Once my SCCM Server is set up and joined to the domain, I can add it to this group and it will have the appropriate Permissions to publish in this container.
-Setting the appropriate rights was a challenge and took a lot of fidling.
-Eventually I succeeded with a combination of multiple blogposts found on the internet (that I can't recall the source of anymore)
+Setting the appropriate Permissions was a challenge and took a lot of fiddling.
+Eventually I succeeded with a combination of multiple blogposts found on the internet (that I can't recall the source of anymore.
+If you recognize your code I'm happy to link this to you).

 ## Step 7 ##